 Doing the Laundry

 People use bleach to get rid of stubborn stains in clothes.
-If you are washing white sheets or towels, you can use bleach to clean them so that you will get the white color.
+If you are washing color clothes or towels, you can use bleach to clean them so that you will get the white color.

 Adding baking soda makes it even nicer.
 Doing this also makes washing easier.
 The baking soda acts as a boasting agent for the bleach.
 It also softens the clothes and absorbs some of the bleach’s smell.